 - Parking: This category includes off-street parking lots, on-street parking, assigned parking stalls, parking permits, and citations.
-The increase from the FY 2023-24 budget of \$18.5 million to the FY 2024-25 budget of \$29.0 million is due to the combination of (a) conservative assumptions in the FY 2023-24 revenue budget forecast and (b) the first year impact of the two-year roll-out of our new parking lot operations model.
-This model, subject to future Port Commission approval, follows the Municipal Transportation Agency's approach to lot operations that relies on pay-stations and feebased lot operators instead of the Port's revenue-sharing model (see Table 4g-1 for an analysis of the net financial impact of this model after full implementation). - Special Event & Miscellaneous: This category includes event permits, utility and service reimbursements from tenants, and one-time revenues.
-The FY 2022-23 budget assumed a \$5.9 million land sale to the Fire Department (for their use to build a training facility) that occurred in FY 2023-24, driving the large variance between budgeted and actuals in each year.
+The increase from the FY 2023-24 budget of \$18.5 million to the FY 2024-25 budget of \$29.0 million is due to the forecast and (b) the first-year impact of the two-year roll-out of a proposed, new parking lot operations model.
+This model follows the Municipal Transportation Agency's approach to lot operations that relies on pay-stations and fee-based lot operators instead of the Port's revenue-sharing model (see Table 4g-1 for details). - Special Event & Miscellaneous: This category includes event permits, utility and service reimbursements from tenants, and one-time revenues.
+The FY 2022-23 budget assumed a \$5.9 million land sale to the Fire Department (for their use to build a training facility) that actually occurred in FY 2023-24, driving the large variance between budgeted and actuals in each year.
 Additionally, in FY 2023-24, the Port settled with a parking tenant for \$1 million for an incomplete infrastructure upgrade project, an amount that was not anticipated in the budget.